Spiritual Gifts Series

 The Teaching Ministry about Signs and Wonders

 45.1 Seeking signs.
 Some of the scribes and Pharisees demanded a sign from Jesus.
 Jesus replied that they were an evil and adulterous generation craving a sign.
-He then explained that they would be given the sign of Jonah the prophet (Matthew 12:38-42, page 1521).
+He then explained that they would be given the sign of Jonah the prophet (Matthew 12:38-42).
 A believer with The Spiritual Gift of Teaching may have a ministry of explaining signs concerning Jesus Christ.

 45.2 False Signs and Wonders.
-In the future, false Christs and false prophets will show great signs and wonders, so as to mislead, if possible, even the elect (Matthew 24:21-28, page 1545; see also Matthew 7:22, page 1511).
+In the future, false Christs and false prophets will show great signs and wonders, so as to mislead, if possible, even the elect (Matthew 24:21-28; see also Matthew 7:22).
 Mature believers must test the spirits, evaluate everything carefully, know and apply the Scriptures, and teach others about sound doctrine and identify false Christs and false prophets.
 A believer with The Spiritual Gift of Teaching may have a ministry of identifying false Christs and false prophets, along with their great signs and wonders, so that the elect will not be deceived.
 This ministry may apply today, but will certainly be more pronounced in the future Tribulation.